Many people have said that I’m soft-spoken (but those who know me well would probably say I’m not–especially my children).

 Also, speaking with a louder voice can help us become more confident when we need to express our opinions.

-If you’re soft-spoken, I want to share a few tips for getting your point across.
+If you’re soft-spoken, I want to share a few tips for getting your point across loud and clear.

 1. Slow down and breathe.